sebi06/czi-pyramidizer/docs/index.md

 # CZI Pyramidizer

-A tool for generating and verifying multi-resolution pyramids inside CZI image containers.
+A tool for generating multi-resolution pyramids inside CZI documents.

 ## Features

-- Detect whether a pyramid in a given CZI document is required
 - Detect whether an pyramid exists already
 - Generate a multi-resolution pyramid and add it to the CZI